cloudfoundry-community/swift-buildpack/README.md

 ### libdispatch

 As yet, the Swift binaries (for Linux) do not include the [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) library.
-It is expected that this library is fully integrated with the Swift binaries at some point later this year.
+It is expected that this library will be fully integrated with the Swift binaries at some point later this year.
 As a stopgap solution, this buildpack includes the libdispatch binaries for the following Swift versions:

 - swift-DEVELOPMENT-SNAPSHOT-2016-03-24-a
 - swift-DEVELOPMENT-SNAPSHOT-2016-04-25-a